jdjaxon/linux_cac/README.md

 | `curl`  | `sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/jdjaxon/linux_cac/main/cac_setup.sh)"` |
 | `fetch` | `sudo sh -c "$(fetch -o https://raw.githubusercontent.com/jdjaxon/linux_cac/main/cac_setup.sh)"` |

-**NOTE:** If you run into any issues with firefox after running the script, restart firefox.
-Firefox will start up a bit slower.
+**NOTE:** If you run into any issues with firefox after running the script, clear your data and history in `Privacy & Security` and then restart firefox.
+Firefox will likely start up a bit slower.

+---

-### Manual Installation
+### Option 2: Manual Installation
+- **WARNING:** Only perform these steps if you have ***not*** done the [Automated Installation](#automated-installation).

 #### Staging
 1. Run the following command to install the CAC middleware:
 ```
-sudo apt install libpcsclite1 pcscd libccid libpcsc-perl pcsc-tools
+sudo apt install libpcsclite1 pcscd libccid libpcsc-perl pcsc-tools libnss3-tools
 ```
 2. To verify that your CAC is detected, run (stop with ctrl+c):
 ```